A brief introduction on latent variable based ordinal regression models with an application to survey data: Identification of influencing factors and effect quantification

 \cref{fig:estimated_probs} clearly shows differences in the response behaviour of legal representatives depending on the study invasiveness.
 More precisely, the statement that willingness to consent for participation decreases with increasing invasiveness from \cref{ex:clm1} is confirmed.
 Further, we discern smaller differences between the willingness to consent between boys and girls.
 Particularly for the RCT and the pharmacological study, more participants were responding ``absolutely consent'' and less ``absolutely decline'' in the boys' strata than in girls'.
 Differences were about 13\% and 6\% for the RCT and about 11\% and 10\% for the pharmacological study, respectively.

-Finally we like to remark that $\texttt{emmeans}$ provides for the possibility to compute cumulative and exceedance (i.e.\ 1 $-$ cumulative) probabilities using $\texttt{mode = 'cum.prob'}$ and $\texttt{mode = 'exc.prob'}$, respectively.
+Finally we like to remark that \texttt{emmeans} provides for the possibility to compute cumulative and exceedance (i.e.\ 1 $-$ cumulative) probabilities using \texttt{mode = 'cum.prob'} and \texttt{mode = 'exc.prob'}, respectively.
 For instance, the probability for a legal representative of at least "rather consenting" is:

 \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}

 \end{kframe} \end{knitrout}

 Note, that the cumulative and exceedance probablities can be obtained from the individual probability estimates above.
 This, however, does not hold for the confidence intervals.